-Red Carruthers is available from a small family business dedicated to the preservation of Scottish culture.
+Red Carruthers is also available from a small family business dedicated to the preservation of Scottish culture.
 McPhail kiltmakers, based in Penticton BC, will now take your orders, see contact details below.
 Their kilts are of the highest quality made from the best materials directly from the weavers in Perth, Scotland.
 Kilts are 100% hand stitched, using traditional methods that were perfected with the help and guidance of industry professionals in Scotland.

 They can access the Red Carruthers directly from source: House of Edgar, Perth, Scotland to provide the best pure new will tartan fabric.
 Each kilt is expertly hand stitched.
 Come check out their Scottish store in the beautiful Okanagan valley.